||(by Hazel Hsu at age 6)

 E-mail: email@example.com.
 (Note that I no longer use my old email address firstname.lastname@example.org.
-However, I'll probably leave these two sentences on this page in the hope of attracting the attention of future Google searches for Click on the picture above to see a few more pictures (including a Simpsonized version).
+However, I'll probably leave these two sentences on this page in the hope of attracting the attention of future Google searches for Click on the above pictures to see a few more pictures (including a Simpsonized version).